pej0918/Multimodal-FS-VisualGrounding/README.md

-Here’s the updated README with the inclusion of the architecture and visualization images:

----

 # Multimodal Few-shot Visual Grounding without Fine-tuning

 This repository provides the code and experimental results for **Multimodal Few-shot Visual Grounding** without the need for fine-tuning.
 The proposed model architecture introduces an effective method for visual grounding using **few-shot learning** with the **Dynamic MDETR** model and enhances its performance using **multimodal prompts**, **cross-attention**, and **contrastive loss**.